 There are two types of doctorates in nursing - a Doctor of Nursing Practice, and a Doctor of Nursing Science.
 The latter is the more common choice for those who wish to be professors at nursing programs, or researchers.

 The career trajectory of people with a Nursing degree appears to be focused around a few careers.
-The most common career that users with Nursing degrees have experience in is Clinical Nurse Specialist, followed by Nurse Educator, Acute Care Nurse Practitioner, Petroleum Pump System Operator, Food Safety And Quality Technician, Luthier, Naturopathic Physician, Nurse Practitioner, Registered Nurse, Chiropractor, and Motorcycle Mechanic.
+The most common career that users with Nursing degrees have experience in is Clinical Nurse Specialist, followed by Nurse Educator, Acute Care Nurse Practitioner, Petroleum Pump System Operator, Food Safety And Quality Technician, Luthier, Naturopathic Physician, Nurse Practitioner, Midwife, and Registered Nurse.

 |Career||% of graduates||% of population||Multiple|